Social security coverage for posted workers

 The Finnish Centre for Pensions sends information on A1 certificates directly to Kela.
 The certificate means that your entitlement to residence-based social security benefits provided by Kela will continue without a separate application.

 Workers posted to other countries

-Workers posted to a country that has a social security agreement with Finland are entitled to social security coverage in Finland as regards the social security benefits that the agreement concerns even if the posting lasts for more than 6 months.
+Workers posted to a country that has a social security agreement with Finland are entitled to coverage under the Finnish social security system as regards the social security benefits that the agreement concerns even if the posting lasts for more than 6 months.
 In respect of other social security benefits, your social security rights are determined in the same way as those of persons working in a country without a social security agreement with Finland.

 The Finnish Centre for Pensions determines whether you are entitled to the benefits covered by the agreement during the posting.
 Kela determines whether you are entitled to the benefits that are not covered by the agreement.
-The Finnish Centre for Pensions grants you a certificate of posting proving your eligibility for social security benefits in Finland.
+The Finnish Centre for Pensions grants you a certificate of posting, proving your eligibility for social security benefits in Finland.
 The certificate will help you avoid paying social security contributions in two countries.